ndrada/ESP32-Unity-Setup/README.md

 A fully interactive setup flow for provisioning your ESP32 device via a sleek captive portal and controlling multiple LEDs via either HTTP or serial commands.
 This project also features handshake logic to communicate with a Unity game, enabling real-time hardware feedback.

-⚠️ Note: This project stems from work done for a startup prototype involving ESP32 device provisioning and Unity integration.
-The version in this repository is a representative example, built for open-source demonstration and stripped of proprietary elements or production-specific code.
 ---

 ## 🌟 Features